foolishcui/FGS-Gesture-Recognition/README.md

 # FGS_Gesture_Recognition-
-A processing library for recognizing gestures on flexible mutual-capacitive sensors.
+A processing library for recognizing touch gestures on flexible mutual-capacitive sensors.